Medicare in Pennsylvania

 So how do you get the coverage you need?
 You can pair some of these types of Medicare coverage to fit your particular health-care coverage needs.

-1. Original Medicare can be paired with Medigap policies, which work alongside Part A and Part B coverage.
+- Original Medicarecan be paired with Medigap insurance plans, which work alongside Part A and Part B coverage.

-2. Original Medicare and Medigap can also be paired with a Medicare Prescription Drug Plan.
+- Original Medicareand Medigap can also be paired with a Medicare Prescription Drug Plan.
 You must be enrolled in Part A and/or Part B if you want to enroll in a Medicare Prescription Drug Plan.

 Please note that you cannot pair a Prescription Drug Plan with a Medicare Advantage plan that offers Part D prescription drug coverage, also known as a Medicare Advantage Prescription Drug plan.